Green Gully SC

 Green Gully Soccer Club is an Australian association football club based in Melbourne, Victoria.
-Green Gully is one of the largest clubs in Melbourne, having participated in the now defunct National Soccer League between 1984–1986.
-The club currently competes in the National Premier Leagues Victoria, with matches played at Green Gully Reserve in Kealba.
+Green Gully is one of the largest clubs in Melbourne, having participated in the now defunct National Soccer League between 1984 and 1986.
+The club currently competes in the National Premier Leagues Victoria, with matches played at Green Gully Reserve in Keilor Downs, Victoria.
 Green Gully have won the Victorian state league title nine times, second only to South Melbourne FC with ten.

 It is one of seven state league teams to eliminate an A-League team in the FFA Cup, alongside Blacktown City FC, Heidelberg United FC, Redlands United FC, Adelaide City FC, Bentleigh Greens SC and APIA Leichhardt FC.

 History

 Early history

 The club was established as Ajax Soccer Club in 1955 by Maltese immigrants.
 In honour of the Maltese Floriana club, Ajax SC adopted their familiar green and white playing strips.
 The club was renamed to Green Gully Ajax SC when it moved to its current home ground at Green Gully Reserve in 1966, in the West of Melbourne suburb of Kealba.
 In 1972, the City of Keilor Council laid down two full size football pitches and constructed a large dressing room facility which included showers and toilets.
 The "Ajax" was dropped in 1982.

 The club competed in the National Soccer League of Australia (NSL) from 1984 to 1986 and attracted some great players such as George Campbell from Preston (originally from Aberdeen), and Scott Fraser from Rangers.
-Green Gully is a 'Sister Club' with Sunshine George Cross, It is believed that both Green Gully and Sunshine Georgies adopted the Same kit as a Maltese Premier League club Floriana, Floriana is one of the oldest clubs in Malta.
+Green Gully is a 'Sister Club' with Caroline Springs George Cross, It is believed that both Green Gully and Caroline Springs Georgies adopted the Same kit as a Maltese Premier League club Floriana, Floriana is one of the oldest clubs in Malta.

 Green Gully have been Victorian Champions in 1981, 1982, 1983, 1999, 2000, 2003, 2005, 2010 and 2011.